Home / World Travel Guides / Attractions & Tickets / Skip the Line: Leaning Tower of Pisa & Tickets Guide (2026)

 What Is Included with Pisa Tower Tickets

-At the top of the tower you will also see the original bells, which were once used to mark religious ceremonies in Pisa Cathedral.
-These bells remain an important symbol of the cathedral complex.
+At the summit, you will also encounter the original bells, which were historically used for religious and civic purposes.
+These remain an important part of the tower’s identity and link it directly to the nearby cathedral.

 Is Climbing the Leaning Tower of Pisa Worth It